hund030/TeamsFx_Wiki_review/Integrate-API-Connection-with-your-Teams-app.md

 </details>

-## Step 4: Add Configuration for provision
+## Step 4: Add Configuration for Azure
 Before provision, make sure the project has **Azure Function** or **Bot Service** to host your API connection.
 Then add the `apiClient` to the correspoing service according to your design.

 If hosting in the **Azure Function**, please append following appSettings to `infra/azure.bicep`